Concussion Injury Claims & Compensation

 How much could I claim?

-As every injury is different, the amount of compensation paid out can differ case to case.
-Varying factors lead to the final figure.
-These include: extent of your injuries, earnings missed out on, future losses and more.
+Each concussion is slightly different, so the amount of compensation paid out can vary between cases.
+Factors that contribute to the final concussion compensation claim figure include the extent of your injuries, earnings missed out on, and predicted future losses.